hemansnation/MERN-Stack-Roadmap-2022/README.md

 Props in functional Components

-Props objects
+String Props
-- Different types of props object
-- String, number, boolean, array, object, function, props

 ### Interview Questions

 - What is props in a React component ?
 - How do you access props in a React component ?
 - What data types can we pass as props to components ?

+### Day 36

+React Props

+Props objects
+- Different types of props object
+- String, number, boolean, array, object, function, props